Are you experiencing some good and not-so-great services/customer experiences that affect your level of trust with the business/company?

 That one shift brought me back.

 Sandy’s Thoughts: Farmer Darel (his name) initially lost several customers who weren’t fully utilizing their deliveries (or giving them away) and adjusted his process to 1/ grow what people want and 2/ give people what they want.
-And now, I’m excited each Thursday when my delivery arrives knowing he cares. 🙂
+After rejoining, I was excited each time a delivery arrived knowing he cared.

 ==========